SummonerSkies/Prevent-Ireland/README.md

 I tested my website in Firefox, Chrome and Edge on PC, and Safari on IOS 17.6.1 on iPhone 13.
 The site successfully loaded on all platforms.

 During this testing, I encountered the following:
-- Identify colour and position padding issues with the menu, which I then corrected.
+- Identified colour and position padding issues with the menu, which I then corrected.
-- See that the embedded YouTube iframes were not responsive on the About and WhatIs pages.
+- Saw that the embedded YouTube iframes were not responsive on the About and WhatIs pages.
 After adding appropriate CSS, this issue was corrected.

 ### Validation